mbabynames search ✿

 Undine Elizabeth

-Undine ("noble and strong") with Elizabeth ("pledged to God").
+Undine ("of the waves") with Elizabeth ("pledged to God").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Elizabeth (4 syllables) builds on the shorter Undine, giving the name forward momentum.

 Undine Katherine

-Meaning: Undine = "noble and strong", Katherine = "pure".
+Meaning: Undine = "of the waves", Katherine = "pure".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Katherine (3 syllables) builds on the shorter Undine, giving the name forward momentum.

 Undine Emily